Hemiodontidae

 The Hemiodontidae are a small family of freshwater characins found in northern South America, south to the Paraná-Paraguay Basin.
 The larger species are popular food fish.

 Hemiodontids have a streamlined body shape; many are fast-swimming, and are able to leap out of the water to escape predators.
 The adults of all species except Micromischodus sugillatus have no teeth on their lower jaws.
 Most species have a round spot on the side of the midbody and a stripe along the lower lobe of the caudal fin.
 The largest hemiodontids are around 50 cm in length.

+Fossil remains of Hemiodus are known from the Middle Miocene-aged Pebas Formation of Peru.

 Genera

 The family has around 29 known species, as well as several undescribed species, in five genera: